converspace/recentchanges/README.md

 ## TODO
+* Instead of a separate RecentChanges endpoint, it could just be microformats on the same page.
 * microformats for marking up RecentChanges.
 * JSON format for RecentChanges (could just go with the microformats and skip this - DRY)